At the rate we’re using fuel, it’s no wonder that there is serious concern about current oil prices.

 It is said that the best time to fill up is when you are almost out of gas.

-There is actually an explanation to it as your car would definitely be hitting better mileage when it was hauling a lighter fuel load, and correspondingly a lighter load for the car.
+The explanation to that is that your car would definitely be getting better mileage when it was hauling a lighter fuel load, and correspondingly a lighter load for the car.

 26- Fill Up all the Way